theripper93/fvtt-adventure-template/README.md

 In VSCODE (or other editor) select the manifest.json file.
 We are gonna use examples as if we were setting up the "Lost Mines" adventure.

-Change `"title": "Adventure Template",` with `"title": "Lost Mines: a 3D Adventure"`
+Change `"title": "Adventure Template",` with `"title": "Lost Mines: a 3D Adventure",`

 Change `"description": "This is a short description of the adventure!
 Meant to be played with 3D Canvas.",` to `"description": "Delve into the Lost Mines to uncover ancient secrets and forgotten artifacts.
-Meant to be played with 3D Canvas."`
+Meant to be played with 3D Canvas.",`

 Under `"authors"` fill in the sample author filed with your information.